kuvar0158/core_practice/README.md

 # core_practice
-hello guys my self kuvar pratap singh I'm php and js developer, actually my moto to create this project to learn and practice the technical things. which can help to become better programmer
+hello guys my self kuvar pratap singh I'm php and node js developer, actually my moto to create this project to learn and practice the technical things. which can help to become better programmer

 this project have all the usefull content which is related to the JS